dji-sdk/RoboMaster-SDK/docs/source/python_sdk/connection.rst

    :linenos:
    :lines: 17-

-- Wait several seconds for the TelloEDU device to restart automatically and the extended module of TelloTalent to restart automatically.
-Set the connection method switch of the extended module to the networking mode.
-  Then, the device will automatically connect to the LAN of the specified router.
+-  Set the connection method switch of the extended module to the networking mode.Then, the device will automatically connect to the LAN of the specified router.

 - Connect the device running the SDK to the same LAN so that the SDK and the device are on the same network.